executablebooks/meta/docs/blog/2023-03-06-call-for-myst-templates.md

 There is a dedicated command line tool to help with the process — its called `jtex` — and it bends over backwards to help you create a MyST Template.
 Use it alongside the well-known `cookiecutter` tool to go from a clean slate to a local git repository that is ready to push.

-To get started for real, follow the [Create a Template](https://myst.tools/docs/jtex/create-a-latex-template) guide on [myst.tools](https://myst.tools), as it covers the whole process.
+To get started for real, follow the [Create a Template](https://myst-tools.org/docs/jtex/create-a-latex-template) guide on [MyST Tools](https://myst-tools.org), as it covers the whole process.
 To show you a little of what’s in store, the image below shows the output from `jtex check` part way through a template build.

 ```{figure} images/jtex-build-templates-easily-cli.png
 :name: FCFEq6PLCj